magpylib/magpylib/docs/_pages/user_guide/docs/docs_fieldcomp.md

 #  --> [0.
 0. 0.00125664]
 ```

-For quick-access, the functions `getBHJM` are also methods of all Magpylib objects, such that the `sources` or `observers` input is the object itself.
+For quick access, the functions `getBHJM` are also methods of all Magpylib objects, such that the `sources` or `observers` input is the object itself.
 The above example can be continued as

 ```python
 # call getB as method of loop